 Let's start with answering the question, just what it is Security Window Film?

-- Security Window Film is a thick piece of window film ranging from 4 mil - 18 mil's (a mil is a thousandth of an inch) in thickness.
+Security Window Film is a thick piece of window film ranging from 4 mil - 18 mil's (a mil is a thousandth of an inch) in thickness.
 Some of these films are developed using a cross woven process of the polyester material (I'm sure that was confusing).
-Long story short, an 8 mil cross woven film may provide as much protection as a 14 mil security film that isn't cross woven.
-Check with the window film manufacturer or a reputable window film dealer to better understand what type of Security Window Film will work best for you.
+Long story short, in a blast an 8 mil cross woven film may provide as much protection as a 14 mil security film that isn't cross woven.
+Check with the window film manufacturer or a reputable window film dealer to better understand what type of Security Window Film will work best for you, and be sure to ask for the testing data.
+Recommended installations, and test information should always be provided by the manufacturer, and this information is readily available.

 Regardless of the mil, security film is designed to hold the glass in place should it break.
 Holding the glass fragments together can reduce injury, as well as deter potential intruders by making the glass more resistant.